davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 ## B-Trees

-> Why not take a binary search tree, and 'smoosh' it down by packing in many key/value pairs into a single node?
->
+Intuitively, the basic idea of a b-tree is to start with a binary search tree and 'smoosh' it down, kind of like this:

 > Diagram

->
-> We choose a node size around that sweet spot in the graph above (typically somewhere between 8K and 64K) and pack as many items into each node as will fit.
-We still use a binary search, but there are fewer individual nodes to read in, because each node has many values.
->
-> To search, we read in the root node, binary-search it (as an array), and follow the child link to another node, which we then binary-search (as an array), recurisvely, until we either find the key being queried or an empty space where the key would be if we had it:
->
+With a binary search tree, each node contains a single key/value pair and two child pointers.
+In a b-tree, each node contains lots of key/value pairs (hundreds of them, often), and just as many child node pointers.
+Usually we pick a node size somewhere between 8-64 kilobytes in size, and pack in as many key/value pairs per node as will fit.

+To search a b-tree, we first read the root node from disk.
+We then search that node's items array looking for either the item we want, or a grap between two items where our item would appear.
+In the latter case, we follow the child pointer to another node, which we then read from disk and search in the same way, recursively:

 > Diagram

->
+Like with binary trees, we fundamentally use binary search to search a b-tree, so its search complexity is $O(\log N)$.
+However, there are way, way fewer nodes in a b-tree than there are in a binary search tree with the same contents, which saves us a lot of disk read operations when searching.

+> TODO come up with some way of showing how many items you can get with very few tree levels

-> Constructing a b-tree is a little more involved, but certainly nothing we can't handle Wikipedia has a good writeup (link)
+Constructing a b-tree is a little more involved, but nothing we can't handle.
+Wikipedia has [a pretty good writeup](https://en.wikipedia.org/wiki/B-tree).

 ### Nice Properties of B-Trees

 > By packing many key-value records into a single node, we greatly reduce the number of individual nodes needed to store the tree.
 This allows us to store large amounts of data with a reasonable number of disk accesses.
+Plus, if you need to read a single entry from a node, reading in the rest of the node is approximately 'free' because
 >
 > B-tree nodes are also cache friendly.
 A simple scheme is, every time you read in a node, you add it to an in-memory cache.
 This is simple, and gives you both spatial locality (because keys in a node are a sorted and adjacent) and temporal locality (becuase you're caching nodes that were read recently).